Robots in Suits and the Mercedes-Benz 123 Series

 We’ll bring you three drinks and the tab in the spacebar.
 Not because we’re cheap, but because we’re in constant search of a joke that’ll make your toes curl.

 This is a massive undertaking – an intergalactic smooth jazz ride with too many references to mention.
 Sadly, it was recorded before we famously reevaluated and fine-tuned our mixing philosophy (essentially: “learned to mix”), so even though we stand by the music 100%, mistakes were made in the sound engineering department.
 This causes a certain lack of overall energy during the proceedings, and some rather embarrassing balancing issues.
-But it’s still an enjoyable ride.
+But we hope it’s still an enjoyable ride.

 Waiting for Summer